1AmYF/aos-server-mods/README.md

 # aos-server-mods
-Mods for the server (Pyspades or Piqueserver) of the game *Ace of Spades Classic*.
+Some of the server mods for the game *Ace of Spades Classic* that were created for the *\*Sauerkraut* servers. *\*Sauerkraut* hosted servers for the game in Germany from 2013-2022.

 ## maps
-Some of the maps created for the \*Sauerkraut servers, see author in the map txt file for credits.
+Map files (vxl and txt) and preview images.
+See author in the map txt file for credits.

 ## scripts
-Some of the script extensions made or modified for the \*Sauerkraut servers.
-Available as versions for Pyspades/Pysnip and Piqueserver.
-See header comments in each script for information about its purpose and usage.
+Python scripts for the 0.75 server, available as versions for Pyspades/Pysnip and for Piqueserver.
+See header comments in each script for credits and information about its purpose and usage.